Jaspreetcoder105/Traning-of-15-days-cse/README.md

 | It's highly customizable | It has limited customisation options|
 |linux system is more helpful for programming | On the other hand we can use window for gaming|
 ### 《《And how to install linux on window system》》
+##Day-2 (26-june-25):
+### Booting:
+fBooting is the process of starting a computer and loading the operating system into memory.
+It's the sequence of events that occurs when you power on your computer, from the initial hardware checks to the loading of the operating system
+Types of Booting:

+1. Cold Booting: Starting a computer from a powered-off state.(in mac and linux os)

+2. Warm Booting: Restarting a computer without

+powering it off (e.g., using the restart option). (in wondow)
+ ### 《《what is kerenel?》》
+The kernel is the core part of the Linux operating system.
+It's like the brain of the system, managing hardware resources and providing basic services to applications.
+#### 《《key functions of kerenel 》》
+◇hardware management
+◇process management
+◇memory management
+### 《《shell:》》
+The shell is a program that interacts with the kernel and provides a user interface to the Linux system.
+It's like a command center where you can give instructions to the system.

+Key Functions:

+1. Command Execution: The shell executes commands and scripts.

+2. User Interface: The shell provides a command-line interface (CLI) for users to interact with the system.

+### shells are divided into two parts.
+■ command shell and ■ graphical shell.